lorikayman/RebisTheory/rebis_theory.md

 And, as discussed in [Snarbolax and empowerment through curse section](#snarbolax-and-haunting-through-curse), all those instances of haunting in varying severity are explained by the unnatural, from the position of material realm, properties.

 It is said that the legion had conquered the Underworld, and based on the above information, was sealed there.
 We also concluded that it is the same army Lord Vanaduke had led when he returned from the erupting volcanic mountains.
-The fact of trojans being conquerors would mean that they either were a small power earlier, or were introduced to the Underworld to seize the power over it.

-Our theory suggests that trojans are wardens, so their arrival is fitting here, but this would also mean that one had to lead them - a lack of Legion's commander.
-At that point we would suggest that this figurehead would be the Fallen, as this type of power shift, rippling through time, would be a reason for a banishment for the Fallen under this framing.
+As our theory suggests that trojans are wardens, so their arrival is fitting here, but this would also mean that one had to lead them - a lack of Legion's commander.

+At that point we would suggest that this figurehead would be the Fallen Valkyrian, as this type of power shift, rippling through time, would be a reason for a banishment for the Fallen under this framing.
 This means that the Fallen's name is Ur once he remained in the Underworld with an identity of a commander of Underworld elite legion.

 We also suspect, that, _as Arkus was transforming into a fiend, so was the Fallen_, given his affinity with fiends through armor's stats.